unsupo/52projects52weeks-blog/_posts/2019-01-07-rubik-cube-solver-using-java.md

 <!-- wp:paragraph -->

 Solving it using human steps would turn out to be a great teacher in what not to do for me.
-I know of TDD, but when i’m over enthusiastic or overconfident i elect to skip it and move right into coding.
-This would be a huge issue for me as when bugs arose and i went back to fix them i would create bugs in other parts of the code and then have to go back and fix those again over and over again.
+I know of TDD, but when i’m over enthusiastic or overconfident I elect to skip it and move right into coding.
+This would be a huge issue for me as when bugs arose and I went back to fix them I would create bugs in other parts of the code and then have to go back and fix those again over and over again.
 This would not have happened with proper TDD.

 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->

 I also learned how important consistency is.
-In my code i often switch between color and face, color is the 10’s digit shown the 2D cube above and face is color -1.
-This was very confusing as i went in to debug the code and couldn’t remember if i was referencing the color or the face in that scenario.
+In my code I often switch between color and face, color is the 10’s digit shown the 2D cube above and face is color -1.
+This was very confusing as I went in to debug the code and couldn’t remember if I was referencing the color or the face in that scenario.
 Proper code comments and sticking to a consistent scheme would have fixed this issue.

 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->

-I did finish the algorithm and it is very fast, solving any cube i give it in just tens of nanoseconds.
-However, that is the only compliment i can give it.
+I did finish the algorithm and it is very fast, solving any cube I give it in just tens of nanoseconds.
+However, that is the only compliment I can give it.
 The solver averages hundreds of moves to solve most cubes with some as few as 60 and some as much as 1200 moves.
 Both the 60 and the 1200 are far more than God’s Number of just 20.

 <!-- /wp:paragraph -->